Hurly119/final_de_project/README.md

 ## Contribution Guidelines

 - Have a Look at the [project structure](#project-structure) and [folder overview](#folder-overview)
-- If you're creating a task, Go to the task folder and create a new folder with the below naming convention and add a README.md with task details and goals to help other contributors understand
-  - Task Folder Naming Convention : _task-n-taskname.(n is the task number)_ ex: task-1-data-analysis, task-2-model-deployment etc.
-  - Create a README.md with a table containing information table about all contributions for the task.
-- If you're contributing for a task, please make sure to store in relavant location and update the README.md information table with your contribution details.
-- Make sure your File names(jupyter notebooks, python files, data sheet file names etc) has proper naming to help others in easily identifing them.
-- Please restrict yourself from creating unnessesary folders other than in 'tasks' folder (as above mentioned naming convention) to avoid confusion.
+- all tasks should be configured in dags.py
+    - when creating a new task follow the naming convention function_name = task_id
+    - functions that are not a task should be in utils.py.

 ## Project Structure
     |—airflow                           <- Main project directory.
-Contains Airflow files and configurations
+Contains Airflow files, folders and configurations
         |—dags                          <- Folder where all dags and tasks are configured.
             |—dags.py                   <- File where all tasks and dags are configured.
             |—utils.py                  <- helper functions used by dags.py.